 5.6.1.1 SID update

 The CN parameters are transmitted at a fixed or adaptive rate during inactive signal periods using a command line parameter.
+By default in the command line the transmission rate of CNG update is fixed to 8 frames.
+However, the CNG update rate can also be set to another fixed value or a variable rate by means of a command line parameter.
 The fixed rate is limited to between 3 and 100 frames.
 The adaptive rate, in general, is dependent on the background noise characteristics such as the current signal-to-noise ratio (SNR) and is limited to be between 8 and 50.
 Generally, at a high SNR, the SID frames are transmitted with a lower rate to achieve a significant reduction of average data rate at the cost of only minor quality degradation.
 On the other hand, at a low SNR, SID frames are transmitted with a higher frequency so that the comfort noise remains as natural as possible.
 Thus, increasing SNR implies decreasing SID frame frequency, whereas decreasing SNR implies increasing SID frame frequency.